 Joan Ball was the first person to run a commercially viable computer dating service.
 With the company she founded and ran, Com-Pat (short for ‘computerised compatibility’), she made the first match-by-computer in 1964.
 Interestingly, her program focused on matching people up not based on their likes but rather based on what they did not want in a partner.
 This is where online dating began.
 Tinder, Hinge, Bumble, all these successful services were built from the innovation of one woman who first devised a way to determine compatibility using a computer.

 Karen Spärck Jones

 Karen Spärck Jones revolutionised search engines.
-Recruited to Cambridge’s Language Research Unit, she lay the groundwork for the digital information retrieval we use today.
 It was her who introduced the use of thesauri into language processing.
 It’s because of her that search engines can recommend similar words, and consequently, make recommendations.
 She also introduced the idea and methods of ‘term weighing’, which is what helps determine which results are most relevant to your searches.
 A digital pioneer and a prolific campaigner for women in tech, her drive to empower lives on through her immortal words: “computing is too important to be left to men.”

 As the capabilities of technology grow, so do the ways we can innovate.
 Mobile phone technologies are constantly evolving, with new handsets and new operating systems released and updated year on year.
-These are just five names that have shaped the technology we use so often today, and their legacy lives on every time we use our smartphones.
+These are just five women who shaped the technology we use every day.
+And their legacy lives on every time we use our smartphones.